-For those under a certain age, Schleprock was a character on the “The Pebbles and Bamm-Bamm Show,” which was a spin-off from “The Flintstones.”
-Everything Schleprock touched turned bad.
-He was a loser’s loser and just an all-together downer, which was embodied by his favorite catchphrase;
+For those under a certain age, Schleprock was a character on the “The Pebbles and Bamm-Bamm Show,” a spin-off from “The Flintstones.”
+Everything Schleprock touched went bad.
+He was a loser’s loser and an all-together downer, as evidenced by his favorite catchphrase;

 Pebbles’ attempts to help Schleprock shake his bad luck omen lead to disaster after disaster, including getting the gang trapped in a mine with a crackpot professor searching for a lost city.

 My (virtual) friend and former pit trader Jeff Watson thinks you can.
 From his blog….

 Fade indicators are not just identifying and fading losers in the market.
 Fade indicators have many variations and identities, and one should look around, as they will always show up, every day.
-The key is to recognizing them for what they are.
+The key is to recognize them for what they are.

 I’ve found many excellent sources of fade indicators to be physicians and dentists.
 Since they are smart people and have disposable income, many medical professionals play the market, mostly unsuccessfully.
 Medical doctors have big egos in many cases, and massaging their egos will provide many nuggets of information that can put money in your pocket.
 I look at doctors as the best kind of fade indicators as I’ve never met one who knows how to trade, invest, or really make any money in the market save what the drift offered them.